inspec/inspec/docs/resources/aws_route_table.md

 ### route_table_id

-This resource expects a single parameter that uniquely identifes the Route Table.
+This resource expects a single parameter that uniquely identifies the Route Table.
 You may pass it as a string, or as the value in a hash:

   describe aws_route_table('rtb-123abcde') do
     it { should exist }